conmurphy/ccp-clientlibrary-go/README.md

 VsphereClientConfig	|	Password	|
 WorkerNodePool	|	VCPUs	|	Amount of vCPUs each K8s worker node will use WorkerNodePool	|	Memory	|	Amount of memory each K8s worker node will use WorkerNodePool	|	Template	|	The Vsphere template from which the nodes will be deployed.
-This <BR> should have been deployed at the initial installation e.g. ccp-tenant-image-1.10.1-ubuntu16-1.5.0
+This <BR> should have been deployed at the initial installation <br> e.g. ccp-tenant-image-1.10.1-ubuntu16-1.5.0
 MasterNodePool	|	VCPUs	|	Amount of vCPUs each K8s master node will use MasterNodePool	|	Memory	|	Amount of memory each K8s master node will use MasterNodePool	|	Template	|	The Vsphere template from which the nodes will be deployed.
-This <BR> should have been deployed at the initial installation e.g. ccp-tenant-image-1.10.1-ubuntu16-1.5.0
+This <BR> should have been deployed at the initial installation <br> e.g. ccp-tenant-image-1.10.1-ubuntu16-1.5.0

 #### GetClusters

 ```go